South Coast railway line, Queensland

 The South Coast railway line (also known as the Tweed railway line) was a railway from Brisbane, the capital city of Queensland, Australia.
 The route via the South Coast (now known as the Gold Coast) to Tweed Heads on the border of Queensland and New South Wales.
 The line operated from 1889 to 1964.
+Between 1903 and 1961 steam trains ran from Beenleigh to the NSW border.
 The Gold Coast railway line re-opened in 1996 along a modified alignment in the north and a new route south but does not extend as far south yet as the South Coast line.

 History

 The Beenleigh railway line opened in 1885 before being extended 26 mi from Beenleigh railway station to Southport in 1889.
 The firm of J. W. Sutton and Company of Kangaroo Point in Brisbane provided materials and aided in bridge construction for the railway line.

 A branch line running 22 mi from Southport Junction (later renamed Ernest Junction) to Tweed Heads opened on 10 August 1903.

 It had been hoped that the New South Wales Government would extend its Casino to Murwillumbah line a further 30 kilometres from Murwillumbah to Tweed Heads, but this did not occur due to cost of resuming the land and the expenses associated with the tunnel and bridge that would be required.

-Due to the increasing popularity of the motor car, and political interests in road transport, the Tweed Heads branch closed on 1 July 1961, followed by the Beenleigh to Southport line on 30 June 1964.
+Due to the increasing popularity of the motor car, and political interests in road transport, the Tweed Heads branch closed on 1 July 1961, followed by the Beenleigh to Southport line on 30 June 1964, despite fierce local outcry in the case of the line to Southport.